1 4 Of 20

 The concept of "1/4 of 20" and the broader understanding of fractions and percentages are widely applicable in various real-world scenarios:

 • Cooking and Baking: Recipes often require fractions of ingredients.
-For example, a recipe might call for 1/4 cup of sugar.
+Here's one way to look at it: a recipe might call for 1/4 cup of sugar.

 • Shopping and Sales: Discounts are frequently expressed as percentages.
 A 25% discount means you pay 75% of the original price.